 Deferrals, Refunds & Extensions

-I’m not sure I can start my program spring quarter.
+I’m not sure I can start my program this quarter.
 Can I defer?

 What's your refund policy?

-Given the circumstances, we have adjusted the refund policy for UWPCE certificate program and single courses.
+Given the circumstances, we have adjusted the refund policy for UWPCE certificate program and single courses for spring and summer quarters.
 You can get a 100% refund through the eighth calendar day of the course.
 To drop the course and get a refund, email firstname.lastname@example.org and include your name, student ID number and course name.